Wyatt Allgeier is a writer and an editor for the Gagosian Quarterly. He lives and works in New York City.

 WAWhere are the pieces being crafted?
 How did you find the artisan craftspeople to take on such a unique project?

 TRSI’ve been looking for the best cabinetmakers in the north of Italy.
 Malaparte worked with local people in Capri, particularly the master mason Adolfo Amitrano and his sons, to build the house.
 I felt it was important to maintain that aspect of the legacy—the reproductions had to fall in the tradition of classic Italian handcraft.
 But at the same time, we wanted to work with people who had the technology and knowledge to guarantee a top-quality product and an exact reproduction of the original unique pieces.
 They are, therefore, objects in which the natural processes of wood are consciously taken to the extreme.
 In the processing and assembly of the furniture, as well as in the finish, we must balance the organic nature of the materials with the required manipulation of them.
-For each piece, we are producing an edition of sixteen, plus two artist’s proofs.
+For each piece, we are producing an edition of twelve, plus two artist’s proofs.

 Rositani Suckert’s commitment to upholding the legacy of Malaparte’s prodigious vision, paired with the political, ethical, and aesthetic complexities of the novels, the biography, and the designs, drew me in even further.
 I couldn’t help thinking that the man and the work offer critical lessons for the present—perhaps 2019 is in fact a great moment to consider this mischievous, bold renegade known as Malaparte.
 Exposure to Malaparte’s books, home, furniture, and life provides guideposts for us to think about the limits of art, the danger of intermixing beauty and politics, the messiness of our own histories and lives, and the wonder of new temporal configurations.
 That we are able to explore these lines of thought is not just a privilege, but increasingly an ethical necessity.
 A “house like him” contains many doors, windows, fireplaces, steps, tables, benches, consoles, and beds that may serve us well to build a more honest house for and like ourselves.